SoftInstigate/restheart-website/docs/v6/graphql.md

 In order to make a **parametric mapping**, two *operators* could be used:

- - `$arg`: allows you to use, inside the query mapping, values passed through GraphQL arguments;
+ - `$arg`: allows you to use in the mapping the values passed through GraphQL arguments;
  - `$fk`: allows you to map a GraphQL field with a MongoDB relation, specifying which is the document field that hold the relation.

 For example, having the following GraphQL schema: